 Environmental, Social & Governance

-Our environmental, social and certain other governance efforts are implemented through our environmental, social and governance (“ESG”) programs, which are designed to align our approach to ESG issues with the interests of our people, customers and shareholders and their respective ESG concerns.
+We are committed to operating in a responsible and sustainable manner.
+We implement these goals through our environmental, social and governance (“Corporate Responsibility”) programs, which are designed to align our approach to Corporate Responsibility issues with the interests of our people, customers and shareholders and their respective Corporate Responsibility concerns.

-Our ESG programs consist of, and are organized under, four key components:
+Our Corporate Responsibility programs consist of, and are organized under, four key components:

 Product Safety & Compliance